cr0hn/pypow/README.rst

 PyPow! is the easy way to expose any cli command as a REST API.

+    PyPow is based in the original Kapow!
+Python code work of the original authors (see bellow).

 What's this PyPow! by example
 -----------------------------